SecondRecipe

 Variations

 You can make it extra spicy as per your taste by adjusting the red chili powder.
 If possible, make it with Bhavnagari mirch.
 You can also use sweet capsicum for this recipe if you want a milder version.
-This recipe has a south Indian counterpart mirchi bajji or Andhra style mirapakaya bajji/ mirapakaya bhajji, mirapakaya meaning chilli, bajji means bhajiya.
-However, this mirchi bhajji recipe, is without the stuffing masala.Instead of stuffed potatoes,we use finely chopped onions in garnish.
-Green Chillies are fried in a batter of besan and spices.
+This recipe has a south Indian counterpart mirchi bajji recipe or Andhra style mirapakaya bajji/ milagai bajji, mirapakaya meaning chilli, bajji means bhajiya.
+However, this plain mirchi bajji, is without the stuffing masala.Instead of stuffed potatoes,we use finely chopped onions in garnish.
+Green Chilies are fried in a batter of besan and spices.
 Both the north Indian and south Indian style bada recipe are a treat for foodies.
 Deep fried snacks are always welcome!
 You may add a spoonful of fennel seeds and coriander powder as per your taste.

 What are the places to visit in Rajasthan?